-- Starter – Record-Only: For this type of service you won’t need a validation database.
-When the app user scans an asset’s barcode, you will prompt the app user to enter information regarding the inspected asset.
-A tradeoff with record-only is that you cannot give directed information about that specific asset to the app user as they scan its barcode.
-For example, as they inspect an instrument that records temperatures, you might want to tell them what the correct temperature settings should be.
-You can’t do that unless you have a validation database.
-Another tradeoff is that you cannot use the text/voice-search feature to search a validation database.
-However, record-only services are a great way to start.
+For this type of service, you won’t need a validation database.
+When the app user scans an asset’s barcode, prompt the user to enter information regarding the asset.
+However, you cannot give directed information about that specific asset to the app user as they scan its barcode.
+For example, as they inspect an instrument that records temperatures, you would want to tell them the correct temperature settings.
+However, you can’t do that unless you have a validation database.
+Also, you cannot use the text/voice-search feature to search a validation database.
+Nevertheless, record-only services are a great way to start.

-- Intermediate – Validation: For this type of service you will need a validation database.
-When the app user scans an asset’s barcode, you will prompt the app user to enter information regarding the inspected asset.
-You can also give directed information about that specific asset to the app user as they scan its barcode.
-For example, as they inspect an instrument that records temperatures, you can tell them what the correct temperature settings should be.
-You can even use text- or voice-search for any/all items or just when an item doesn’t have a barcode. << Check out our Step by Step Instructions. >>
+For this type of service, you will need a validation database.
+When the app user scans an asset’s barcode, prompt the user to enter information regarding the asset.
+You can also give directed information about that specific asset to the users as they scan its barcode.
+For example, as they inspect an instrument that records temperatures, you can tell them the correct temperature settings.
+Also, you can even use text or voice search for items.

-Alternatively you could use the barcode already on the asset or label it with one of the other barcode types (e.g., Code 39, Code 128, etc.), not necessarily a QR code.
-With a validation service this is no problem because you would have already associated the asset ID (barcode value) to the asset name (response text).
+Alternatively, you could use the barcode already on the asset or label it with one of the other barcode types (e.g., Code 39, Code 128, etc.), not necessarily a QR code.
+With a validation service, this is no problem because you would have already associated the asset ID (barcode value) to the asset name (response text).
 See importing a CSV file.

 However, with a record-only service, you have to associate the asset IDs with the asset name when you do your reporting.
 Unfortunately, that might be a lot of work.
 Therefore, you should use QR codes with names for record-only services to avoid such hassle.